Jakub-Konkol/Porchlight/README.md

 `war` - pandas DataFrame containing labels for each spectrum (not currently used)

-`tf_history` - a list of tuples that describe the preprocessing steps performed to the spectra
+`tf_history` - a list that describes the preprocessing steps performed to the spectra.
+Each list element is a list where the first element is the preprocessing step and the second element is a dictionary with the values given for the method.

 `file_source` - a list of directories that describe the source file for each spectrum.
 If one file provides multiple spectra, then it is repeated multiple times.

 `spc` - a pandas DataFrame containing the spectral data in a tidy format.
 Each row is one spectrum, each column is a corresponding abscissa value.
 The column names are equivalent to the variable `wav`.

+`_baselines` - a pandas DataFrame with calculated baselines, if one was calculated.

 # Acknowledgements